tilt-dev/tilt.build/docs/dependent_images.md

 images, and match any object that contains the image name `my-image` (regardless of tag).

-This creates a dependency between your deploy YAML and `my-image`.
+This creates a dependency between your workload and `my-image`.
 Every time the image rebuilds, Tilt knows it may need to restart your containers.

 - If the image hasn't changed, the containers won't restart.